Pupil Premium Strategy

 In order to meet the above requirements, the Governing Body and staff of Lytham Hall Park Primary will ensure that provision is made which secures the teaching and learning opportunities that meet the needs of all pupils.
 As part of the additional provision made for pupils who belong to vulnerable groups, the Governors and staff of the school will ensure that the needs of pupils are adequately assessed and clarified at termly pupil progress meetings.
 In making provision for pupils, the Governors and staff of Lytham Hall Park Primary recognise that not all pupils who are in receipt of the pupil premium will be disadvantaged.
-The Governors and staff also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
-They therefore reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being socially disadvantaged.
+The Governors and staff also recognise that not all pupils who are disadvantaged qualify for the pupil premium.
+They therefore reserve the right to allocate the Pupil Premium funding to support any pupil or groups of pupils the school has legitimately identified as being disadvantaged.

 Identification, implementation and development of provision

 Academic intervention in addition to social, emotional and behavioural support are implemented through termly Pupil Progress Meetings.
 Analysis of tracking and progress is used as a vehicle to identify concerns and presenting issues and also as a measure of impact during the review process.

-In addition, the school regularly considers current provision available in school and seeks to expand the range of support on offer; from within through training or from without by accessing external expertise.
+In addition, the school regularly considers current provision available in school and seeks to expand the range of support on offer; from within, through training or externally, by accessing professional support or expertise.
 The schools sees staff training in specific areas of expertise as a means to maximise value for money and ensure the longevity of pupil premium funded provision for future groups of pupils in school.
 For example, the training of teaching assistants in order to implement more effective interventions such as IDL.
 All pupil premium funded intervention and provision is assessed and evaluated to measure impact.
 Subsequently activities are either maintained or modified for future implementation and any ineffective approaches are stopped.

 Provision planning, including assessment of impact and affordability of provision takes place with Governor involvement with a named governor with responsibility for pupil premium.